baraamallah/HARMUN_TRACKER/README.md

 **Explanation of User Rules Example:**
 *   The rules for the `users` collection allow the Owner to manage all documents within it (granting/revoking admin roles).
-*   The commented-out section for `"{userId}"` is an example of how you could allow individual users to read their *own* role document if needed.
+*   The `allow list` rule on `/users` is specifically for the `getAdminUsers` query to work for the Owner.
-*   Granting `list` access on the collection level (`.read` on `users`) is generally needed for the owner to query the collection (e.g., `getAdminUsers`).
-For more fine-grained list control, consider query-based rules.
+*   Individual users can read their *own* role document if needed.
 *   The `participants` write rule is an example of how to check a user's role from the `users` collection.

 ## Customization